tarrie/journal/README.md

 - ***CRUD API design*** uses POST for Create and PUT for Update, which has to do with the semantics of these verbs:

 # 12/20/19

+*** New objects***
 - Notifications
     - event invitations
     - contact request
+    - group invitations
+    - people posting shit in the event thread.
 - Inbox
     - actual messages from other user
     - messages from events
+- Event Thread
+    - basically a thread that people can post shit to